parabirb/double-ratchet/README.md

 ## api documentation
 there is no documentation for the API. please refer to forward-secrecy's documentation if you want to use this.

+## size
+double-ratchet is pretty small. the minified version, double-ratchet.min.js, can fit in 17 tweets (assuming tweet size is 280 chars)

+## caveats
+when used in browser, `secretSession` is set in the window.